 Fees and funding

-Like other conservatoires, RCS charges different fees dependent on the ‘tuition fee status’ of students
+Like other conservatoires, RCS charges different fees depending on the ‘tuition fee status’ of students.

 Your tuition fee status may be:

 - Home-RUK (England, Wales and Northern Ireland)

 Your tuition fee status is determined by:

 - the country where you are ‘ordinarily resident’

 Your tuition fee status will be automatically decided based on the information you supply about yourself in your UCAS Conservatoires application.
 If there is any uncertainty you will be sent a Tuition Fee Assessment Form by the Recruitment and Admissions team.
 Upon return of this form, it will be reviewed by the Assistant Registrar (International and Student Experience) and an outcome communicated to you by email.

 Your tuition fee status is decided in accordance with Scottish Government legislation, the Education (Fees and Awards) (Scotland) Regulations 2011.

 If you think a mistake has been made with your fee status decision you should contact the Conservatoire immediately and ask us to explain the decision.
 After this, if you still think there has been an error, give the reasons why you think there has been a mistake in writing to Suzanne Daly, Academic Registrar at email@example.com It is important to communicate in writing and to keep copies of all correspondence.